2013 Buick Encore Performance

 Acceleration and Power

 Many reviewers are let down by the Encore’s powertrain.
-They say that the Encore accelerates slowly, and that there’s not enough available power.
-Additionally, one test driver writes that the transmission is unresponsive and slow to downshift when you step on the gas.
+They say that the Encore accelerates slowly and that there’s not enough available power.
+Additionally, one test driver writes that the transmission is slow to downshift when you step on the gas.